 Becoming a Proofreader or Copy Marker

-What education is needed to be a Proofreader or Copy Marker?
+Education needed to be a Proofreader or Copy Marker:

 The table below shows some of the most common industries where those employed in this career field work.